All versions of this manual

 To help prioritise and assign the most important cases to investigate, attributes can be created for each case.
 These attributes can be used to help prioritise cases (e.g. by calculating a "risk score"), to display information that makes it easy to assign cases to investigator (e.g. by displaying the type of fraud used), or to display important information about the target of the alert for quick decision making.

-In order to set up the case attributes, a Cypher query has to be written to either call directly or perform calculations on the data of a case.
+In order to set up the case attributes, a query has to be written (using either Cypher or Gremlin, depending on your datasource).
+This query can either call directly or perform calculations on the data of a case.
 Once the query is written, columns that will appear in the lists of cases, need to be configured.
 In order for the above to be done, click on the add a column button and fill in the corresponding fields:

 • Title(mandatory field): the name of the column that will be visible in the case list

-• Term: the term returned in the return clause of the cypher query
+• Term: the term returned in the return clause of the query

 • Type: the type of data returned in order to facilitate the sorting of cases, it could be:

-• Currency: To be used for attributes that are of type number and should be treated as monetary values.
+• Currency: To be used for attributes that are of type number and should be treated as monetary values (currency are stored with at most 7 decimals).
 Once applied, two additional fields appear which should be filled:

 • Symbol (Max. length of 10 characters): It represents the currency symbol